 I left Olifants camp early morning knowing I had a 153-kilometer drive to Lower Sabie ahead and not wanting to miss a thing along the way.
 Not long after I got onto the H1-4 headed south – my first cup of coffee not even consumed - I came across a leopard in a tree with a dead impala hanging from a branch just off the road.
 Soon after I arrived, the leopard jumped from the tree and departed my viewing area before I could even think about taking a photograph.

 I sat – my heart beating in overdrive - roadside in stunned silence for a bit as I kept watch on the ground for where the elusive leopard might have gone.
 I was brought back to reality when I heard a female impalas’ longing call for her mate who I guessed was the one dead hanging from the branch over her head.
 She was distraught and pregnant.
 All I could imagine was her going into labor and delivering her baby right there in front of me and this leopard awaiting in ambush for the baby.
 I wanted to watch, and I didn’t want to watch.
 My emotions were all over the place.
 It was too early for so much to be happening around me!

-I eventually realized with the distance I had to cover I needed to wish the impala the best and move on.
+I eventually realized, with the distance I had to cover, I needed to move on.